galacticcouncil/hydration-docs/docs/03_guides/06_opengov.md

 To learn more about cancelling and killing a referendum, read [this post](/community/opengov).

 1. Go to the [Polkadot-JS UI](https://polkadot.js.org/apps/).
 2. Ensure you are on the **Hydration** network.
 If you are, you will see the Hydration logo at the top left corner of the page.
 If you see a different logo (for instance, Polkadot), then click that logo and it will show a drop down menu.
-Scroll down to HydraDX (or Hydration), select a server, and then scroll up to click ’Switch’.
+Scroll down to Hydration, select a server, and then scroll up to click ’Switch’.
 3. Navigate to **Governance > Referenda**.
 4. Click on the **"Add Preimage"** button.
 5. In the **’Send from Account’** dialog box, choose the account you want to use.